I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestsetactivityid.md

 ## -remarks
 Calling <b>WdfRequestSetActivityId</b> does not set an association with any previously present activity identifier.
 When the driver calls <b>WdfRequestSetActivityId</b>, any existing activity identifier is overwritten.

-To set an association, retrieve the existing identifier by calling <a href="wdf.wdfrequestretrieveactivityid">WdfRequestRetrieveActivityId</a> and then associate the existing identifier with the new one by calling <a href="etw.eventwritetransfer_func">EventWriteTransfer</a>.
+To set an association, retrieve the existing identifier by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveactivityid.md">WdfRequestRetrieveActivityId</a> and then associate the existing identifier with the new one by calling <a href="https://msdn.microsoft.com/798cf3ba-e1cc-4eaf-a1d2-2313a64aab1a">EventWriteTransfer</a>.

-The framework does not clear a request's activity identifier when the driver calls <a href="wdf.wdfrequestreuse">WdfRequestReuse</a>.
+The framework does not clear a request's activity identifier when the driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.

-For more information about activity identifiers, see <a href="wdf.using_activity_identifiers">Using Activity Identifiers</a>.
+For more information about activity identifiers, see <a href="https://msdn.microsoft.com/2B70953F-5192-4654-9506-6A84373D20B4">Using Activity Identifiers</a>.

 ## -requirements